 - By the year 2000, there were more than 250,000 mine shaft entrances in the area.

-- Due to its ‘apocalyptic’ landscapes, Coober Pedy featured in Hollywood movies including Pitch Black (2000), Mad Max Beyond Thunderdome (1985), The Adventures of Priscilla, Queen of the Desert (1994), and more!
+- Due to its ‘apocalyptic’ landscapes, Coober Pedy has been featured in Hollywood movies including Pitch Black (2000), Mad Max Beyond Thunderdome (1985), The Adventures of Priscilla, Queen of the Desert (1994), and more!

 - Early miners dug their shafts by hand with basic tools such as a pick, shovel, knife, pliers and a bucket, digging 3 metres underground.
 Modern machinery now includes blowers, elevators, bulldozers, tunnelling and noodling machines digging 20-30 metres underground.